mgtools/PEbA/README.md

 number of shared residue pairs between the reference and test alignment by the number of pairs in the reference alignment, and then multiplying by 100.
 The ref_length is the length of the reference alignment, and the comparison_length is the number of residue pairs being compared (gaps are not counted).
-The similarity is the percentage of identical residues between the two sequences that are matched together.
+The similarity is the percentage of identical residues between the two sequences that are matched together i.e. if a pair has the same two residues, it is a match.